393 people are interested

-The little horses/minis need help to work in the community two or more times a month (approx 6-8 hours a month) mostly on Saturdays. (some months we work every weekend).
-We require a commitment of at least 2 visits per month to be active.
+The little horses/minis need help to work in the community one to two times a month (approx 6-8 hours a month) mostly on Saturdays.
+We have restarted our visits since COVID, but we have lost two mini-owners in the Austin area due to major health problems.

 Mini-Handler Requirements - you must be physically fit to handle a miniature horse of 100 - 220# in all situations.
 The minis may be small but they are strong.
 This is our most popular position - but we need to let you know beforehand - that Safety is #1 in Minis and Friends.

-If you are 70 or more, we have opportunities but not as a Mini-Handler - safety for you!
+- If you are 70 or more, we have opportunities but not as a Mini-Handler - safety for you!
 Our insurance sets the safety age, so we do adhere to this policy.

-A mini handler works in a 2 person team with a mini at our many facilities we visit on weekends.
-Everyone starts at the back-end, meaning you are the one that guides the mini around wheelchairs/walkers and also the one responsible for scooping accidents that may occur (easy - dog scooper).
+A mini handler works in a 2-person team with a mini at the many facilities we visit on weekends.
+Everyone starts at the back end, meaning you are the one that guides the mini around wheelchairs/walkers and also the one responsible for scooping accidents that may occur (easy - dog scooper).
 After you have been to a few visits you move to the front end - which often entails stooping by your mini to advocate safety while hands pet him.
 The front end also guides hands to where they can pet or hug the mini.

 We have many positions in Minis and Friends - take a look and select those that interest you on our application - if you think of something not there - let us know!
 We love creativity!
 If you are more virtual or not hands-on - you would need to only attend 1 visit a month so you know what is happening in the organization.
 At fundraising events for instance - the minis are always there to spend time with them :)

 We promise it will be an exceptional way to give back to the community.

 Minis and Friends visit with those that have special needs - children, youth, adults, and seniors - or whom life's circumstances have created a special need.
 Please see our webpage to learn about how you can help too -- www.minisandfriends.org